-The challenge that we as Amazon sellers face (rather, one of the many challenges that we face) is that our world is filled with noise, which makes it hard to discern who’s saying what and what’s worth listening to.
+The challenge that we as Amazon sellers face (or should I say, one of the many challenges that we face) is that our world is filled with noise, which makes it hard to discern who’s saying what and what’s worth listening to.
 This noise comes from the many Internet marketers, software companies, advertisers, and self-proclaimed gurus who are always telling us what we should do, why we should do it, and how working with them will make us a more successful seller.

-As you can tell, I’ve been doing some heavy thinking about the topic and I think I can boil it down to two main questions.
+I’ve been doing some heavy thinking about the topic and I think I can boil it down to two main questions.